lustan/chrome-http-debugger/README.md

-# ⚡ CaptureApi HTTP Client
+# ⚡ XApi HTTP Client

 > **Professional HTTP Debugging & Replay Tool for Chrome**

-CaptureApi is a high-performance, open-source Chrome Extension (Manifest V3) that brings a powerful, Postman-like experience directly into your browser's DevTools.
+XApi is a high-performance, open-source Chrome Extension (Manifest V3) that brings a powerful, Postman-like experience directly into your browser's DevTools.
 It specializes in intercepting, debugging, editing, and replaying HTTP requests with unique support for modifying sensitive headers like `Cookie` and `Origin`.

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](LICENSE)
 ![Version](https://img.shields.io/badge/version-1.0.5-green)